0xmoei/Hyperbolic-GPU/README.md

 # Rent and Setup GPU
 Step by step guide to Rent, Setup and Connect to GPU servers.

-# Create a Public SSH using PowerShell
+# Step 1.
+Create a Public SSH using PowerShell
 ### 1- Open Windows PowerShell
 In Windows Start Menu, Find **Windows PowerShell**, Right click on it and click on **Run as Administrator**.